Convergence Analysis of Galerkin Approximations for the Lindblad Master Equation: Introduction

-In this article, we focus primarily on the latter setting, and more precisely on the case where the Hilbert space is given by $\xH = \ell^2(\mathbb{N})$ and the operators $\oH$ and $\oL_j$ are polynomials in the annihilation operator $\oa$ and creation operator $\oa^\dag$.
+In this article, we focus primarily on the latter setting, and more precisely on the case where the Hilbert space is given by $\xH = \ell^2(\mathbb{N})$ and the operators $\oH$ and $\oL_j$ are polynomials in the annihilation operator $\oa$ and creation operator $\oa^\dag$; we recall in Appendix \ref{subsec:notations} the definitions of these operators.
 Generalization to other settings requires the choice of a reference operator $\oLambda$ that plays the role of the number operator $\oN=\oa^\dag \oa$ both for defining regularity and approximation spaces, as well as technical domain assumptions.
 Some generalizations are briefly discussed in \cref{sec_generalization}.
 Going back to the case of a single bosonic mode, we denote by $\xW^{0,1}$ the Banach space of trace-class operators and by $\| \cdot\|_1$ the trace norm.
+Following \cite{gondolfEnergyPreservingEvolutions2024}, we define the so-called Sobolev bosonic spaces for $k \in \mathbb{R}_+$,

-Following \cite{gondolfEnergyPreservingEvolutions2024}\footnote{Note that we use a slightly different convention for the indexing of $\xW^{k,1}$, which corresponds to $\xW^{k/2,1}$ in their article.}, we define the so-called Sobolev bosonic spaces for $k \in \mathbb{R}_+$,
+Note that we use a slightly different convention for the indexing of $\xW^{k,1}$, which corresponds to $\xW^{k/2,1}$ in \cite{gondolfEnergyPreservingEvolutions2024}.
+We equip the space \(\xW^{k,1}\) with the norm